seqeralabs/docs/multiqc_docs/modules/fastqc.md

 ### Changing the order of sections

-Remember that it is possible to customise the order in which the different module sections appear in the report if you wish.
+Remember that it is possible to customize the order in which the different module sections appear in the report if you wish.
 See [the docs](https://multiqc.info/docs/#order-of-module-and-module-subsection-output) for more information.